ondrap/horouter/README.md

 * Least connection loadbalancing with limiting maximum parallel requests on each application instance. (local; not distributed)

-* Automatic removal of node that returns 'Connection refused' from the pool.
+* Resonable behaviour when an app instance is unreachable

 What is planned:

-* The current http-client package uses 4K block, which makes it quite slow.
-  128K block makes it much faster, but will require a change in http-client.

-* Different timeouts for creating TCP connection to DEA and for response timeout (faster recovery during failure).
+* Support for persistence (alghough I am unsure if the existence of jsessionid is a good way to support it)

 * Reasonably compatibile YAML configuration file with gorouter.

 * Working logging system.

 * Endpoints /route and /varz.

-* Support for persistence (alghough I am unsure if the existence of jsessionid is a good way to support it)

 * distributed least connection loadbalancing

 * statistics that could help with deciding weather autoscaling is needed